Build a simple task

 Config your task

-After linking, you need to configure your task to tell which config relayers should use to run your task.
+After deploying your task, you can now configure it to tell which config relayers should use to run your task.
 This means defining the parameters declared in your manifest.yml

-Open your project in the explorer and locate the task you just linked under the tasks section.
+Open the explorer and locate the task you just deployed under the tasks section.

 Add or edit your config parameters